-- Easily seen from the direction it faces. - Placed so the words or numbers are level and read from left to right. - At least three inches away from any other markings. - Kept clear of attachments or devices such as ladders, doors, and tarpaulins. - Kept clean and undamaged so that the color, format, and message are easily seen. - Be affixed to a background of contrasting color. - The use of "Drive Safely" and other slogans is prohibited. - The front placard may be on the front of the tractor or the front of the trailer.
+Easily seen from the direction it faces.
+Placed so the words or numbers are level and read from left to right.
+At least three inches away from any other markings.
+Kept clear of attachments or devices such as ladders, doors, and tarpaulins.
+Kept clean and undamaged so that the color, format, and message are easily seen.
+Be affixed to a background of contrasting color.
+The use of "Drive Safely" and other slogans is prohibited.
+The front placard may be on the front of the trailer.